doubleukay/godaikin-ha/README.md

 - **Energy**: Total energy consumption (kWh).
 This counter resets every time HA restarts.

 ### Configuration
+- **Mold-proof**: After the aircond is turned off, run it on fan mode for an hour to reduce mold and bacteria buildup.
+This is simulated and does not use Daikin's built-in mold-proof mode.
 - **Status LED**: Control the air conditioner's status LED light (if supported)

 ## Troubleshooting